 We feel fortunate to have been able to catch Chin Chin for a quick talk in her busy life.
 Apart from her work commitments, she has several projects of her own going on for example promoting sustainable urbanism ideas to the next generation of Hong Kong - Urban Acupuncture Hong Kong.
 And if you haven’t listened to the podcast episode yet, enjoy the full interview here.

 You can follow Chin Chin on Instagram

-All images are property of Chin Chin Lam & Kollectivo Design Group (unless otherwise stated).
+All images are property of Chin Chin Lam & Kollectivo Design Group (unless otherwise states).